 The Pre-NAPLEX consists of 100 questions and takes 140 minutes to complete.
 You must complete the test in its entirety once you begin, and you will not be able to review questions or change an answer once you confirm an answer choice.
 You may take the Pre-NAPLEX up to two times.
-The Pre-NAPLEX content corresponds to the NAPLEX Competency Statements, which can be found in the NAPLEX/MPJE Application Bulletin.
+The Pre-NAPLEX content corresponds to the NAPLEX Competency Statements.

 Please note that some users may experience technology-related interruptions while taking the Pre-NAPLEX.
-If you experience interruptions or technical difficulties, please follow the directions outlined in the Pre-NAPLEX section of the FAQ Page.
+If you experience interruptions or technical difficulties, please refer to the Pre-NAPLEX FAQs in the Help section.

 Registering for the Pre-NAPLEX